 At Iliff Family Dental, we want to be able to provide our patients with the latest technology.
 For every patient, we provide a complete visual oral cancer screening, but now with the introduction of VELscope, we can take that one step further.
 The use of VELscope aids in the visualization of mucosal abnormalities during oral examinations.
 VELscope can spot bacterial infections and inflammation to cancer and pre-cancerous lesions.

 VELscope uses fluorescent technology that can help point out oral health concerns that may have otherwise been overlooked.

 The technology behind VELscope utilizes specific wavelengths of blue light combined with proprietary optical filtering to enhance the visualization of oral mucosal abnormalities.
 During a VELscope fluorescence screening, unhealthy tissue will typically have an abnormal appearance which stands out against surrounding healthy tissue, decreasing the likelihood that areas of concern will be missed.

 Because VELscope aids in the diagnosis of pre-cancerous and cancerous lesions, we at Iliff Family Dental highly recommend that you receive a VELscope cancer screening once yearly.

-The VELscope is the first adjunctive device cleared by the FDA and Health Canada to help clinicians detect cancerous and pre-cancerous lesions and other lesions that might not be apparent to the naked eye.
+The VELscope is an advanced piece of dental technology and is the first adjunctive device cleared by the FDA and Health Canada to help clinicians detect cancerous and pre-cancerous lesions and other lesions that might not be apparent to the naked eye.
 The VELscope is also cleared to help surgeons determine appropriate surgical margins.

 The VELscope’s blue light excites natural fluorophores in mucosal tissues.
 In turn, the fluorophores emit their own light — in shades of green, yellow and red.
 The VELscope’s proprietary filter makes fluorescence visualization possible, by blocking reflected blue light, and by enhancing the contrast between normal and abnormal tissue.